GUESTS ONLINE

 QRP and AM: Homebrew 80m AM 2.5W rig using IRF510 / MFJ2940 20m SSB QRP (at 5W)

-Antenna: choice of either 100ft Doublet, or G7FEK multiband vertical - 80 thru 6m
+Antenna: choice of either 90 ft Doublet, or G7FEK nested marconi multiband vertical - 80 thru to 6m

 VHF / UHF